estebanpw/TYMA-2021/README.md

 ## Running dotplots

-Run the dotplot generator as "./bin/generate_dotplot fastaX fastaY outdotplot"
+Run the dotplot generator as `./bin/generate_dotplot fastaX fastaY outdotplot`

-This will generate a dotplot file which you can plot using "python ./bin/dotplot.py outdotplot"
+This will generate a dotplot file which you can plot using `python ./bin/dotplot.py outdotplot`

-And a .png will be created on the folder
+And a `.png` file will be created on the folder

 ## Creating word dictionaries

-Run bin/dictionary fastas/hemoglobine.fasta output/dictionary
+Run `bin/dictionary fastas/hemoglobine.fasta output/dictionary`

-A dictionary will be created on folder output/dictionary
+A dictionary will be created on folder `output` with name `dictionary`

 ## Sorting word dictionaries

-Run bin/sort_words inputDictionary outputSortedDictionary 6
+Run `bin/sort_words inputDictionary outputSortedDictionary 6`

-(The inputDictionary must be created with the previous command)
+(The `inputDictionary` must be created with the previous command)